Don’t Rock The Boat!

 Canoeing is a fabulous way to get out and enjoy the great outdoors, either by yourself, or with a few friends or family members.
 It has been a popular pastime for camping and recreation for many years.
 Active on the Water is a great resource for those interested in the development of the canoe for recreation.
 Today, canoes are primarily used for recreation, exercise, and sport fishing, and are usually made from aluminum, molded plastic, or fiberglass.
 Students who participate in Wonder Valley Outdoor Education Center’s canoe course will learn the proper way to canoe and how to safely navigate the waters.

 When starting any new sport or activity, there is a learning process involved, and practice makes perfect!
-To save you a little bit of time on trial and error, here’s 10 tips and tricks to make you a canoeing expert in no time.
+To save you a little bit of time on trial and error, here are 10 tips and tricks to make you a canoeing expert in no time.
 Surprisingly, a lot of these tips can apply to your day-to-day life, as well!

 10 Canoeing Tips and Tricks